We have tested 27 gaming CPUs, and have picked 10 best gaming processors available in the market.

 As is the case with most AMD chips, the RYZEN 5 1500X delivers fine results with multitasking, but fails to score in terms of processor speed while carrying out single tasks.
 Sadly, here it pales in comparison to several Intel i3 chips that are outright better.
 Also, this CPU doesn’t do much in terms of overclocking and most gaming enthusiasts will feel a bit let down.
 It certainly cannot play heavy-duty intensive games such as Battlefield 4 without lagging midway through the game.

 Another, area of concern for us was electricity consumption which, at 98W was comparatively higher than an Intel chipset in the same price range.
 All in all, if you are looking at an immersive gaming experience, this processor is better at delivering higher fps than some expensive Ryzen chips so, yeah it is the best budget cpu for gaming.
+If you are looking for monitors that go best with these CPU’s here is a list of the best budget gaming monitors from our friend at lyncconf.

 Intel Core i7-5820K (Best Intel 6 Core Processor)